Surp Yerrortutyun Armenian Church: Architecture

 A four-wing iron door gives entry to the church in the west side.
 The narthex at the western entrance is divided symmetrically by inline-standing three fluted columns with Corinthian capital, which bear the gallery atop.

 The two aisles are raised by two step, and separated by the nave by iron railings.
 The church's inner space, surrounded by partly more than 130 cm thick walls, is around 342 m2.
 The interior of the church is dusky despite the rectangular windows lined up symmetrically on the northern and southern sides.
 The inner walls are decorated with plasters of fluted Corinth column, arches on windows, keystones with crucifix motifs, cornices, cantilevers with acanthus reliefs under the vaults, alternate lined rosette decorations as well as the ornaments in Ancient Greek and Ancient Roman architectural style on the half-round ceiling of the apse.

 Oil painting portraits of the apostles and the four Evangelists are found inside rectangular frames as part of a vault in the form of a large-sized elliptical arc.
 The gilded altar and the choir is separated from the nave by a latticework wooden railing with star motifa.
 The northern semitransept holds an altar attributed to a composition of "Appearance of Jesus" above a gilded wooden altar devoted to Holy Trinity, and the southern semitransept holds an altar attributed to a composition of Mother Mary.
-Two chapels with barrel vault are accessible from the choir through ddoors.
+Two chapels with barrel vault are accessible from the choir through doors.
 The northern chapel is dedicated to Surp Dznunt-Vaftizhane while the southern one is devoted to Surp Krikor Lusavoriç.